ArtisanMobile/devdocs/_posts/2014-07-18-hybrid-sdk-reference-guide.md

 * id: (String) ID (or SKU Number) for the item being added to the cart.

-* price: (String) Price of the item.
+* price: (String or Number) Price of the item.
 String value must be convertible to a float.

 * description: (String) Description for the added item.

-* quantity: (String) Number of items being added.
+* quantity: (String or Number) Number of items being added.
 String value should be convertible to an integer.

 Call this method to remove an item from the Artisan shopping cart model for the current purchase workflow.